FelipeCortesRocha/FelipeCortesRocha/README.md

 ### Hey there! 😁:v:

-My name is Felipe Cortes from Brazil🇧🇷.
+My name is Felipe Cortes.
+I was born and live in Brazil.
 I've been working as Full Stack Developer Developer since 2018 and currently I'm a Fullstack Developer at [Tivit](https://www.tivit.com/).
 I'm passionate about open source projects, coding in general and aways learn a lot about anything interesting.

 In my free time I like to play games 🎮, to watch movies and series 📺, to read books 📚, to listen to music 🎵, and aways that i can, talk with friends or anybody and drink a good beer 🍺.